ChiefPilot/F3PlotStrip/README.md

 needed.
 - The upper and lower limits are determined dynamically by default but may also be specified manually.
 Again, see the demo for examples.
+- Baseline functionality allows a horizontal line to be drawn on the plot for a specific value.
+The demo code, which is set up to follow the slider control through values between -1.0 and +1.0 uses this feature to show where zero is at on the plot.

 License
 -------